 The youngsters aged seven to 11 contacted Iceland’s managing director Richard Walker via Twitter and were invited to the supermarket firm’s head office to present their ideas, leading to the development of the campaign.

 Mr Walker said: “The nation is waking up to the immediate challenge facing us – far bigger than any of the other issues being discussed in the media at the moment, the environmental crisis has huge implications for us all.

 “The Eco Emeralds share my belief that the next generation needs to connect with nature and become conservation activists, and their commitment to motivating and enabling others to do this is truly inspiring.

 “I strongly believe that children need to know nature in order to want to protect it, and this campaign is about supporting them to do just that.

 I am really excited to see this journey of outdoor that Catherine has begun.
-It is a scientifically proven fact that outdoors do wonders to human mind and health.
-I do hope people will inspire from this journey and start spending time outdoor to be happy and healthy human beings that our society really need.
+It is a scientifically proven fact that outdoors do wonders to the human mind and health.
+I do hope people will inspire from this journey and start spending time outdoors to be happy and healthy human beings that our society really need.

 As David Attenborough said during World Economic Forum this year, “No-one will protect what they don’t care about and no-one will care about what they have never experienced” – we need to know the nature before we step out to save it.
 Read more about the Backyard Nature Campaign here on its website to be its part.